GunnardizED/Pomadoro/README.md

 # Pomodoro
-Timer Pomodoro.
-The Pomodoro Technique is a time management method for students, perfectionists, and procrastinators of all kinds.
-Work in focused, 25-minute intervals.
+This is a Python script that implements a Pomodoro timer using the Tkinter library.
+The Pomodoro Technique is a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
+This script allows you to customize the work time, short break time, and long break time according to your preference.